Updates any 1.1.x to the lastest opensource version. Does not work with 1.0.x !!

 It's for another software but they have nice images that explain everything.More info:Read the included README file.
 (Online version)

-Oh yeah, and no guarantees.
-I've done my best to make good stuff, but if they screw anything, it's not my problem.
-Use at your own risk.Misc notes:
+Disclaimer: No guarantees.
+I've done my best to make good stuff, but if something explodes, it's not my problem.
+Use at your own risk.Other operating systems

 Looking for an older updatepack?
 Here's a list of all releases: http://fg.wzff.de/pub/aquaria/updatepacks/